electric-sql/electric/website/docs/integrations/aws.md

 The default `wal_level` is `minimal` for RDS and `replica` for Aurora.
 It can be changed to `logical` by creating a [custom parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) for the RDS instance (or the Aurora DB cluster) and setting the value of the `rds.logical_replication` parameter to `1` and rebooting the instance.

-The default `postgres` user has `REPLICATION` priviledge.
-If you need to add to a user you can grant the `rds_replication` role, for example:
+The default `postgres` user has the `REPLICATION` role.
+If you need to add it to another user you can do so by granting the `rds_replication` role, e.g.:

 ```sql
 GRANT rds_replication TO someuser;